AWBuchanan7/temple/README.md

 # Temple
-A JS library for modding Ocarina of Time with Project64.
+A JS library for modding The Legend of Zelda: Ocarina of Time with Project64.

 Please feel free to open an issue if you have problems!
 Or, if you are a hacker please feel free to contribute or to open an issue to get in touch with me to share information about the game!
 Anything helps!